Tag

 Deep Rock Galactic

-This will start the trilogy of Left 4 Dead style games, but they’re all about as similar as a Call of Duty is to a Doom game.
-Deep Rock Galactic, as our first example, is a game that has been steadily improving since it was put into early access in 2018, and is now one of the and best co-op games on Steam.
+This will start the trilogy of Left 4 Dead style games, but they’re all about as similar as a is to a Doom game.
+Deep Rock Galactic, as our first example, is a game that has been steadily improving since it was put into early access in 2018, and is now one of the most popular and best co-op games on Steam.

 Again, as many games on this list are, Deep Rock Galactic is something you can play alone, but the game was undeniably intended for teams of four to play together.
 For the development team’s first game, Deep Rock Galactic has already been given multiple awards as a multiplayer experience.
 In Deep Rock Galactic you take on the role of a team of space dwarfs who undergo various missions in procedurally generated caves.
 There are four classes of dwarf to pick from, Engineer, Gunner, Driller, and Scout, that each have their own weapons, utility, and progression system.